On the Gromov width of polygon spaces

 \begin{remark} In the cases not covered by Propositions \ref{6gon ub toric2}, \ref{6gon ub 3bu} the polygon space $\M(r)$ equipped with the bending action along the system of diagonals as in Figure \ref{fig:6gonsystem} is not obtained from a toric Fano manifold by blowing up at toric fixed points, and so Theorem \ref{theorem LuBlowupUpperBounds} cannot be applied.
-Note however that all $\M(r)$ are obtained by a sequence of symplectic cuts from the manifold associated to the cuboid $C$, which is $(\CP^1)^3$, with some scaling of Fubini-Study symplectic forms on each $\C \P^1$ factor.
+Note however that all $\M(r)$ are obtained by a sequence of symplectic cuts\footnote{For the definition of symplectic cuts see \cite{Lerman}} from the manifold associated to the cuboid $C$, which is $(\CP^1)^3$, with some scaling of Fubini-Study symplectic forms on each $\C \P^1$ factor.
 It seems very natural to expect that the Gromov width of a compact symplectic manifold would not increase under the symplectic cut operation.
 This would imply that the Gromov width of $\M(r)$ would be bounded above by the Gromov width of the manifold corresponding to $C$, which is $4 \pi r_1$.
-Together with Proposition \ref{proposition 6lowerbounds} that would prove that the Gromov width of $\M(r)$ is exactly $4 \pi r_1$. \end{remark}
+Together with Proposition \ref{proposition 6lowerbounds} this would prove that the Gromov width of $\M(r)$ is exactly $4 \pi r_1$. \end{remark}

-We now use a different argument to obtain the upper bound for the Gromov width of $6$-gons, under different restrictions on the lengths $r_i$'s.
-When $\Delta$ contains a whole facet $F$ of the cuboid $C$, where one of the side lengths of $F$ is $2r_1$, then we obtain that the Gromov width of the associate polygon space $\M(r)$ is at most $2 \pi \,2r_1$.
+We now use a different argument to obtain the upper bound for the Gromov width of $6$-gons, under different restrictions on the lengths $r_i$.
+When $\Delta$ contains a whole facet $F$ of the cuboid $C$, where one of the side lengths of $F$ is $2r_1$, then we obtain that the Gromov width of the associated polygon space $\M(r)$ is at most $2 \pi \,2r_1$.
 We do this by showing the non-vanishing of some Gromov--Witten invariant, as explained below.
-We are grateful to Dusa McDuff for for suggesting us this approach.
+We are grateful to Dusa McDuff for suggesting us this approach.